 http://fpr.vermont.gov/sites/fpr/files/Forest_and_Forestry/Forest_Health/Library/EarthwormsInForests_final.pdfThis website provides information about earthworms in forests, specifically in Vermont.
 This website shows the origins of Vermont earthworms, the effect earthworms have on plant growth, how to identify earthworms, and the soil carbon changes due to earthworms.
 This website has many informational graphs and relevant pictures to prove and supplement their data.
 The website also presents their information into easy to navigate sections.
 Overall, this website is a great place to find detailed information about earthworms in Vermont forests, and also has additional sources where more information can be found.

 “Earthworms: Renewers of Agroecosystems” (1990)

 http://asi.ucdavis.edu/programs/sarep/research-initiatives/are/ecosystem/earthworm-information/earthworms-renewers-of-agroecosystemsThis article describes different categories of earthworms and what their activities are based on what soil layer they dwell in.
 The categories are also based on the behavioral ecology of the earthworms.
 The three major categories of earthworms mentioned in this article are epigeic, endogeic, and anecic.
 Epigeic earthworms live close to the surface of the soil as opposed to endogeic and anecic earthworms, which live deeper in the soil.
 This article was very well organized and helpful.
-This article is rated a 7.6+ due to the quality of the references mentioned and cited.
 However, there were no visuals in this article, thus lowering the score.